hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250809023v2-e3-rewrite-learning-to-rewrite-sql-for-executability-equivalenceand-.md

 ---
 layout: default
-title: E3-Rewrite: Learning to Rewrite SQL for Executability, Equivalence,and Efficiency
+title: "E3-Rewrite: Learning to Rewrite SQL for Executability, Equivalence,and Efficiency"
 ---

 # E3-Rewrite: Learning to Rewrite SQL for Executability, Equivalence,and Efficiency